top of page

 The annual concessional contribution cap will rise from $30,000 to $32,500.
 These are contributions made from pre-tax money, such as employer contributions, salary sacrifice and personal deductible contributions.

-Granny flats: Beware of the CGT consequence
+Granny flats: Beware of the CGT consequences

 Granny flats are becoming more of a common feature of the urban environment.
 No doubt this is due to the ongoing and unremitting nature of the housing affordability crisis, and the relaxing of regulations about where and how they can be built.
 However, if you are thinking of constructing one, or already have one in place, you need to be aware of all the tax implications, and they can be very significant.